epfl-ada/ada-2024-project-adapocalypse/README.md

 * Does parity amongst the actors of a movie influence its success (economically, rating, global reach)

 The methods used will combine :
-* epuration of the database (detecting any missing or atypical data and treating it accordingly)
+1. data wrangling : epuration of the database by extracting and standardizing initial data files (detecting any missing, inconsistent or atypical data and applying accordingly resampling, deletion or transformation of data)
+2. visual interactive representation of the analysis results
-* qualitative and quantitative univariable analysis
+* qualitative and quantitative univariable analysis (histograms, box plot, scatter plot, ...)
-* qualitative and quantitative multi-variable analysis
+* qualitative and quantitative multi-variable analysis (scatter plot, line plot, heatmap, ...)
-* statistical formulas
+* applying transformation on the axes if necessary
+* displaying only essential data and expliciting the result for the audience
+3. statistical analysis using robust statistics, tests
+4. perform linear regression to build models and predictors
+5. ML techniques including decision trees
-* sentiment analysis
+6. sentiment analysis (?)

+The tools used would be the following :
+* wikipedia-api python library, to access data regarding the budget of the movie and the awards the movie or its actors received thanks to it
+* interactive tools : (choose some amongst vega, vincent, bokeh, find other ?)

 Timeline :
 * until milestone 2 : clear definition of the objectives, analysis steps of the database and individual exploration